Bridge to the Future

 - Additional parking lots (45-50 spots)

 Beyond these improvements, Regent still has several needs to accommodate its growing community.
 We look to 'bridge' the amazing facilities we have with new projects to meet our current needs and afford us more room to grow.
-This fall, there are plans to launch a three-phase capital campaign to eventually raise close to $10 million to build a couple of new buildings and to eventually renovate the soundstage studio space at the high school.
-The space has been leased for the past several years, providing Regent with significant tenant income.
+In the fall of 2023, we launched a three-phase capital campaign to raise close to $8.9 million.

-- Library which will be a centerpiece of campus overlooking the courtyard
+- New Library which will be a centerpiece of campus overlooking the courtyard

 - Stadium Complex with restrooms, locker rooms, concessions, a storm shelter and more

-- Second gym with restrooms, locker rooms, concessions, a storm shelter and more
+- Activity Center/Second gym with 2 full basketball courts, restrooms, locker rooms, concessions, a storm shelter and more.
+This will also provide an additional space to hold special events.

 - Resurfacing the floor of the current gym, addition of retractable goals to have 2 full courts (already funded)